pixdoet/aMuseMent/readme.md

 Downloaded songs are saved in `./saves/{playlist id}/`.
 Song metadata and album art is already present.

 Songs are automatically added to iTunes/Apple Music, depending on which one you have.
-You can turn this behaviour off in [`config.json`](./config.md).
+You can turn this behaviour off in `config.json`.
 Windows users will have songs saved to iTunes.

-### HELLO: Linux users will not have iTunes functionality (no iTunes owo)
+### HELLO: Linux users will not have iTunes functionality (no iTunes owO)

+## Configuration
+`config.json` is the main configuration file.
+See [`config.md`](./config.md) for more info.

 ## Arguments
 - `-c, --clean_saves`: Cleans ./saves directory